melzreal/wired_awaker/README.md

 ## Usage

-Just run wired_awaker/bin/wired_awaker and the cli will give you further insructions.
+Just run wired_awaker/bin/wired_awaker and the cli will give you further instructions.

 ## Development